-The MoE Returns menu in Enrolments contains roll return checklist and audit details
+The MoE Returns menu contains roll return checklist and submission functions.

 Checklist of tasks for roll returns

 For the list of changes from previous year for current roll return requirements provided by the Ministry, see our Changes to MoE guidelines article.
 Use the MoE Roll Returns Guidelines document available from the Ministry's Education Counts website which outlines requirements for MoE returns, which change annually eg. new or updated data fields and lists added to collect different data.
 The MoE Returns Summary page provides links for what's changed, the steps, and during official roll returns periods, activates the 'Print Files' and 'Submit File' links.